stefanusayudha/OpticPlugin/README.md

 ```

 # Catch
-This plugin may impact your build performance.
+~~This plugin may impact your build performance.
 I'm still working on optimizing it.
-Use it at your own risk.
+Use it at your own risk~~. **Since 1.0.0; Now with caching mechanism for fast build!**

 # Meet the Author
 [Stefanus Ayudha](https://www.linkedin.com/in/stefanus-ayudha-447a98b5/)